How XSPECTER Combines SLA and SLS 3D Printed End Use Parts to Manufacture Its Outdoor Camera Tripod

 The case is made on the Fuse 1.
 Thanks to the Formlabs material Nylon 12 Powder, the case remains light and is resistant to environmental impacts.
 It is also very well-suited for subsequently melting in threaded bushings during assembly.

-For axles and gears, XSPECTER uses their Form 3L and Durable Resin.
+For axles and gears, XSPECTER uses their large resin 3D printer Form 3L and Durable Resin.
 The flexible, yet impact-resistant and low-friction properties of the material make it possible to install interference fits, which are required for the two-axis control system.

 After the individual parts have all been printed and post-processed in-house, they are assembled using the threaded inserts and are completely ready for dispatch within three days.

 'With the printers we currently have, we could produce 1,500 complete T-Crows ready for dispatch in one year," says Mähler.

 Design Flexibility Thanks to 3D Printing